dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 memory-safe language doesn't actually achieve what we normally mean when we say a program is memory-safe.

-This raises the quesetion---what is the actual security property we get from memory-safety anyway?
+This raises the question---what is the actual security property we get from memory-safety anyway?
 If we take the usual description of memory-safety that all pointers are guaranteed to only point at live objects of the same type (size) that they were pointing to when the memory was allocated, without any new allocations in between, what do we actually gain from this?

-The best description of this proprety comes from [Thomas Dullien][halvar] in his [presentation at DistrictCon][flake-memory-safety].
+The best description of this property comes from [Thomas Dullien][halvar] in his [presentation at DistrictCon][flake-memory-safety].
 The basic idea is that a program is, in theory, intended to be a finite-state machine and do some sort of computational task, as written by the programmer.
 During the execution, the